mariahlaqua/Uptempo/README.md

 ## Start this locally!

-Create an *.env* file, add a port number as well as a MongoDB connection string.
+Create an *.env* file, add a port number as well as a MongoDB connection string. `npm install` all the dependencies and use `npm start` to start up the project.